Ballard High School

 Financial Aid Form Includes:

-- Students and their parent will need to create their own StudentAid.gov account (FSA ID) as soon as possible.
-This process will now take 3-5 business days, so plan for extra time.
+• Students and their parent create their own accounts as soon as possible.
+This process may take 3-5 business days, so plan for extra time.

 If you are unsure which to apply for, you can visit the Washington Student Achievement Council website for more information.